What is TJIMO?

 Q: How many students can attend from a school?

-Q: Can I register as an individual or homeschool student?
+Q: Can I register as an individual or homeschool student or with an organization outside of my school?

 A: If you are homeschooled, you may register individually and indicate that you are homeschooled on the form.
 If you attend a public or private school, we ask that you ask your school’s math teacher/math team coordinator to register for you.
+We do not allow non-school organizations to participate.
 Please email us at firstname.lastname@example.org if you have any questions.

 Q: What is the role of the teacher/coordinator?

-A: The role of the teacher/coordinator is simply being the link between us, the organizers, and the students - an essential role in the virtual environment.
+A: The role of the teacher/coordinator is simply being the link between us, the organizers, and the students - an essential role at TJIMO.
 In other words, they will be responsible for making sure the students are at the right place at the right time and relaying information to students.

 Q: Will students from the same school compete as a team?